Keviannn/C_Rendering/README.md

 # C_Rendering
-A initially small rendering program of .obj files in C which im still working on.
+A initially small rendering program of .obj files in C which I am still working on.